oncomouse/AndrewPilsch.com/_includes/cv.md

 **IHC English Education Search Committee Member** 2014 -- Successful hire for tenure-track assistant professor in English Education.

-**Noösphere Reading Group Organizer**, 2014 -- Ongoing, informal reading group of SLS faculty reading works related to the topics of global consciousness and global awareness.
+**Noösphere Reading Group Organizer**, 2014 -- Informal reading group of SLS faculty reading works related to the topics of global consciousness and global awareness.

 **IHR Nexus Lab Advisory Group Member**, _Institute for Humanities Research_, 2013-2015 -- The Nexus Lab, resulting from the work of the DH Initiative at ASU, serves as a focal point and incubator for collaborative, digital research across the humanities at ASU.